 WITHIN TWO WEEKS following the trip date, successful applicants must submit:

-- A one page, reflective narrative describing their successes, challenges, and key learnings.
+- A one page, reflective narrative describing their successes, challenges, and key learning.

 For trips that occur prior to the award notification, these documents must be submitted within two weeks following the notification.
 Failure to submit both receipts and the narrative will result in automatic forfeiture of the award.